 Categories

 Lady Pink Paints Serena Williams

+Check out my new book Tennis Players as Works of Art with artwork from 45 artists.
 “It’s not just a boy’s club.
 We’ve got a sisterhood going.” –Lady Pink Bad Ass.
 That’s what I say to my daughters.
 That’s what they say to me.
 We repeat it for emphasis in hushed tones, reverence: Serena’s a Bad Ass.
-Diva of high notes, fashion.
-Built like a brick house in black tight leather.
-Her powerful […]
+Diva of […]

+Categories